deargle-classes/msbx5500-spring-2020-project/report.md

 1. Data is read in from the binetflow file as a CSV format.
 2. *Put Stuff Jason Did Here*
+	* What libraries were used for preprocessing/ what libraries were used to complete the entire modeling process
+	* Preprocessing
+	* Column tranformation (list features used)
+		* Imputing of data
+		* OneHotEncoding
+	* Numeric transformation (list features used)
+		* Scaling of the data
+		* Imputing of the data
+	* SMOTE, Upsampling, Downsampling
+	* Feature extraction
 3. Rows containing "NA" are dropped
 4. The first **14**(??) features are selected for training
 5. The test data is split for training, using a .5 test size split